Blundell Park: Main Stand

 Opposite the Young's stand, on the north side of the ground, is the Main Stand which dates from 1901 and is often claimed to be the oldest stand in the Football League until the club's relegation to Non-league football in 2010.
 Only the central part of the stand dates from 1901, the rest having been modified in some guise or other.
 This stand houses the changing rooms and disabled supporters' areas.
 The players' tunnel runs from the centre of this stand onto the pitch between the two dugouts.
 The back rows of the stand have restricted views of the pitch due to the height of the roof and the supports.

+Ahead of the 2025–26 season, locally based company Technical Absorbents were named as the new sponsor of the stand.on a multi-year deal and would be known as 'The Technical Absorbents Stand'.